davidsantiago01/Python_for_everybody_U_Michigan/README.md

 - Using Python to Access Web Data
 - Using Databases with Python
 - Capstone: Retrieving, Processing, and Visualizing Data with Python
-- To access the official course materials, please visit:

 ## Official Source
 https://www.coursera.org/specializations/python